-While the more astute, canny, wiser organisations employ a diverse mix of people from different cultures, different ages, the best also seem to employ more women in senior roles.
+While the more astute, canny, wiser organizations employ a diverse mix of people from different cultures, different ages, the best also seem to employ more women in senior roles.
 Getting the "recipe" right can provide so many long term benefits.

 However, while employee mix is admirable, STEM is still STEM.
-One huge drawback is that STEM-abundant organisations can often come across as faceless, robotic, uncaring - all negative human traits that seem to fester if left "untreated".
+One huge drawback is that STEM-abundant organizations can often come across as faceless, robotic, uncaring — all negative human traits that seem to fester if left "untreated".
 Even when key representatives appear friendly, open, fitting, the magic can still be missing.

 Today, naturalised authenticity is surely much better than marketing spin.